Tierra Linda Middle School: Early years

-In the 1950s, San Carlos developed additional neighborhoods west of Alameda de las Pulgas, including an annexation of 500 acres which provided homes for 6,000 residents.
 Enrollment at local schools increased through the end of the 1960s, but by the late 1970s, all San Carlos schools experienced declining enrollment.
 In 1982, with too few students to justify the opening of the school, the district closed Tierra Linda.
 Elementary schools served K–6 students, and all seventh and eighth grade students in San Carlos attended Central Middle School.

 By the 1990s, enrollment was predicted to increase in San Carlos schools.
 Elementary schools were reorganized to house students in grades K–4, and Tierra Linda officially reopened on September 5, 2000 to grades 5–8.
 Prior to the reopening, several new buildings were constructed on the site, including locker rooms, a gym, a music room, a library, a computer room, and the science wing.
 The school's office was remodeled in 2005, and a band room and art room were also built.
-Most classrooms were modernized in 2007, and several portables in the "M" wing were also brought to campus in the same year.
+Most classrooms were modernized in 2007, including the installation of several portable buildings to be used as classrooms.

-In 2012, MSN highlighted Tierra Linda in a feature video, due to the school's construction of several low-cost, energy-efficient portables to its campus.
-Traditional portables are among the least energy-efficient buildings in California, and the Tierra Linda portables, constructed by Green Apple Classrooms, were noted for their forward-thinking design.